java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 <a id="lookup">&nbsp;</a>
 ## Method handle lookup
-To create a method handle, we first need to create a [`Lookup`](javadoc:Lookup) object, which acts as a factory for creating method handles.
+To create a method handle we first need to create a [`Lookup`](javadoc:Lookup) object, which acts as a factory for creating method handles.
 Depending on how the lookup object itself or the method handles are going to be used, we can decide whether we should limit its access level.